understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 ### Installing additional XAI Library support (PyPI only)

-Most evaluation metrics in Quantus allow for a choice of either providing pre-computed explanations directly as an input, or to instead make use of several wrappers implemented in `quantus.explain` around common explainability libraries.
+Most evaluation metrics in Quantus allow for a choice of either providing pre-computed explanations directly as an input, or instead making use of several wrappers implemented in `quantus.explain` around common explainability libraries.
 The following XAI Libraries are currently supported:

 **Captum**